 My blog is almost always in Greek.
 Sometimes though, I write in English because I want my audience to be international.
 Well, if you wonder why Greece is bankrupt, I think that here you are going to read a part of the answer (in an earlier post in this blog, I dealed with another part of the answer):

-On Juli 16th 2014 while working as a locum Doctor in Health Center Amal in Sweden, I asked the head of the laboratory department about the prices of the blood tests.
+while working as a locum Doctor in Health Center Amal in

+She gave me a written list from 2013 and she told me that these prices remain the same since then.
 The greek prices have been taken from the site www.e-syntagografisi.gr which is used by the doctors in Greece in order to prescribe tests but even medicines (in order to log in, you must work as a doctor in Greece).

-I called the Chief of the Health Center of Amal on September the 1st 2014 and she told me that the prices
+I called the Chief of the Health Center of Amal on September the 1st 2014 and she told me that the prices remain the same.

 On September the 1st of 2014 when I make this comparison 100 Swedish Crowns (SEK or informally as well represented in Sweden kr) = 10,9 Euro (€).